mendix/python-project-template/README.md

     still leaves a lot of flexibility and there are as many preferences as developers, we use this tool because it is already opinionated so you don't have to be
+    * `isort` - linter and formatter specialized for imports
-    * `pylint` - linting, error and duplication detection and very much customizable; the generated project contains a minimal, but decent `pylintrc` configuration file; its usage is optional, can be decided upon project generation, however highly recommended and turned on by default
+    * `pylint` - linting, error and duplication detection and very much customizable; the generated project contains a minimal, but decent set of configuration
     * `mypy` - type checker, the de facto standard at the moment
 * `format` - to easily comply with the above standards at the push of a button
     * `black` - because of the reasons mentioned above